-Dr Alistair McIlhagger is a Reader in the School of Engineering and a member of the Engineering Research Institute (ERI).
-He is Director of the Engineering Composites Research Centre (ECRE) at Ulster University.
-Alistair’s research interests are focussed on the development of smart/functional nano-composites and novel composite textiles for aerospace, renewable and transport applications.
-Most recently, he has been working on the design, development and subsequent manufacturing of advanced textile reinforcements for composite structures through a variety of research programmes including those funded by TSB, EU and international industrial partners.
-Alistair is one of the founding academics in the Northern Ireland Advanced Engineering Centre (NIACE) and has been the university representative on various management and steering boards.
-He also sits on the technical committee of the associated composites competence centre (NIAECC).
-For 4 years he was the university representative on the Aerospace, Defence, Security (ADS) Northern Ireland Council.
-He has been a member of the EPSRC Peer review college, IOM3 Marketing and Meeting Committee (British Composites Society) and chaired the International Conference for Manufacturing Advanced Composites (ICMAC Belfast 2009, 2011).
-He has developed and implemented the Bombardier Transformation Programme which is now in its 7th year.
-He is a visiting Research Fellow at Glyndwr University and more recently Concordia University (Montreal).
+Alistair McIlhagger is a Professor of Advanced Materials in the School of Engineering and a member of the Engineering Research Institute (ERI).
+He is the leader of the Advanced Future Materials and Manufacturing Group (AFM2) and Director of the Engineering Composites Research Centre (ECRE) at Ulster University.
+Alistair’s research interests are focussed on the development of advanced manufacturing through composites, such as smart/functional nano-composites and novel composite textiles for aerospace, renewable and transport applications.
+He has been working on the design, development and subsequent manufacturing of advanced textile reinforcements for composite structures through a variety of research programmes including those funded by InnovateUK, EPSRC, TSB, EU and international industrial partners resulting in approximately £20M in funding and over 90 peer reviewed publications.

 Alistair is a co-founder of Axis Composites, a university spin out company established to commercialise advanced preforming and associated technologies.
 His role has resulted in securing significant contracts across different sectors including aerospace, materials development and training (Horizon 2020, InnovateUK, NIAECC, private venture, etc.)